-Figure 9-7: ACEmanager: Location > Local/Streaming > Local IP Report
+Figure 10-7: ACEmanager: Location > Local/Streaming > Local IP Report

-Table 9-4: Location: Local/Streaming - Local IP Report
+Table 10-4: Location: Local/Streaming-Local IP Report

-Field Description Local Reporting Time Interval (seconds) The frequency (in seconds) of the reports Options are: • 0 = Disable (default) • 1-255 You can also use an AT Command to set this value.
-For more information, see PPLATS on page 511.
-Note: If the Local Reporting Time Interval is set to 1 second, there may be some variation in the report interval, with the report interval sometimes being less than 1 second and sometimes more than 1 second.
-Other settings for this field are accurate.
-Location Reports Format If Predefined is selected, you can sele Report Type on page 287. the reports contain TAIP and NMEA GPS strings. ect Local Report Type for IP streaming.
-See Local e or disable GGA, RMC, VTG, GSA, and GSV User-defined NMEA Disable Disab
+Field Description Local Reporting Time Interval (seconds) The frequency (in seconds) of the reports Options are: 0 = Disable (default) 1-255 You can also use an AT Command to set the page 573. is value.
+For more information, see PPLATS on is set to 1 second, there may be some variation al sometimes being less than 1 second and tings for this field are accurate.
+Location Reports Format If Predefined is selected, you can selected Report Type on page 326. send using IP streaming. the reports contain TAIP and NMEA GPS strings. ct Local Report Type for IP streaming.
+See Local e or disable GGA, RMC, VTG, GSA, and GSV User-defined NMEA v Disable v Disable v Disable v Disable v